Go Mega for Maths on NSPCC Number Day

 What is NSPCC Number Day?

 Number Day is an annual maths-inspired event held in order to raise money to support the work of the NSPCC.
-This year, it is held on Friday 3rd February, and schools are encouraged to take part in mathematical activities and even to “Dress up for Digits” in a number-related costume, with children making a donation to the NSPCC in order to do so.
+This year, it is held on Friday 6th February, and schools are encouraged to take part in mathematical activities and even to “Dress up for Digits” in a number-related costume, with children making a donation to the NSPCC in order to do so.

 The money raised from the NSPCC’s Number Day could go towards helping the charity run its Speak Out Stay Safe programme - which helps children understand what abuse is and what to do if they’re scared or worried - and Childline.
+Watch the NSPCC Number Day video below:

-NSPCC Number Day Blog
+The official NSPCC Number Day video

 What could children and teachers dress up as for NSPCC Number Day?